getsentry/sentry/src/sentry/flags/docs/api.md

 The shape of the request object varies by provider.
 The `<provider>` URI parameter informs the server of the shape of the request and it is on the server to handle the provider.
 The following providers are supported: Unleash, Split, Statsig, and LaunchDarkly.

-Webhooks are optionally signed by their provider.
-If the request is signed, the provider handler must use the secret stored in Sentry to verify the signature.
-Failure to do so could lead to unauthorized access to a quasi-public endpoint.
+Webhooks are signed by their provider.
+The provider handler must use the secret stored in Sentry to verify the signature of the payload.
+Failure to do so could lead to unauthorized access.

 **Flag Pole Example:**